-Date Action By or With Whom Taken M § ED Interval 1 Mon Jan 22 to Fri Feb 16 Recommended period and statutory deadline for ordering a general election (SOS Form 1-2).
-Note: Sometimes the phrase "calling" election is used.
+Date Action By or With Whom Taken M § ED Interval 1 Jan 15 FIRST DAY for filing declaration of write-in candidacy (SOS Form 2-55).
+Note: Periods ends at 5 p.m.
+ED - 74 days.
+City Secretary 2.18(b) 108th Mon Jan 20 to Fri Feb 14 Recommended period and statutory deadline for ordering a general election (SOS Form 1-2).
+Note: While the 6th edition of the manual recommends ordering shortly before the opening of the filing period for the general election, there is no statutory "first day," and an order can be made when convenient.
+However, to avoid confusion, wait until after the prior election and runoff.
+Sometimes the phrase "calling" election is used.
 The deadline may be different for a special election.
 See endnote 2 for mock student elections.
 Home-rule cities see endnote 3.
 Cities contracting should informally notify their contracting partners as soon as possible.
-Mayor 6.03 103rd through 78th Mon Feb 5 LAST DAY for small city in small county to apply for exception to accessibility requirements (SOS Form 16-1).
+Mayor 6.03 103rd through 78th Mon Feb 3 LAST DAY for small city in small county to apply for exception to accessibility requirements (SOS Form 16-1).
 Note: Because the deadline falls on Sun, it moves to Mon.
-City Secretary to SOS 5.25(c) 90th (89th) Tue Feb 13 midnight Death and ballot preparation: If a candidate dies on or before this date, the City Secretary MUST remove the candidate's name from ballot.
+City Secretary to SOS 5.25(c) 90th (89th) Tue Feb 11 midnight Death and ballot preparation: If a candidate dies on or before this date, the City Secretary MUST remove the candidate's name from ballot.
 Note: If a candidate dies after this date but on or before the filing deadline, see endnote 4.
-City Secretary 6.23(c) 81st [day before day before filing deadline (3rd day)] Fri Feb 16 LAST DAY for ordering a general or special election for the uniform date in May (SOS Form 1-2).
+City Secretary 6.23(c) 81st [day before day before filing deadline (3rd day)] Fri Feb 14 LAST DAY for ordering a general (SOS Form 1-2) or special election (SOS Form 1-8) for the May uniform date.
 Note: See endnote 2 for student elections.
 Home-rule cities see endnote 3.
-Mayor 6.03 78th Feb 16 5 p.m.
+Mayor 6.03 78th Feb 14 5 p.m.
 LAST DAY for filing application for place on general election ballot (SOS Form 2-49).
 Note: City Secretary's office should stay open until 5 p.m.
 Mailed applications are filed when received.
 For deceased candidates, see endnote 4.
-If no candidate has filed in a city with 4-year terms, the filing deadline is extended to ED - 57 days (except in Nov. of even-numbered years when the exception does not apply).
-City Secretary 2.14 6.23(c) 78th Feb 16 Recommended last day for notice designating election precincts and polling places.
-City Council 5.42(d) 78th Feb 16 Recommended first day to provide 4-day notice of drawing to candidate.
-Note: Only written notice by mail is required 4 days before the drawing, but phone or email notice should follow the same timeline.
-Public notice must be posted (SOS Form 3-1) 72 hours before date of drawing.
-City Secretary 6.22(a)(2) 78th
+If no candidate has filed in a city with 4-year terms, the filing deadline is extended to ED - 57 days (except in Nov. of even-numbered years.
+Home-rule cities see endnote 3.
+City Secretary 2.13 6.23(c) 78th